mgbckr/corals-experiments/README.md

 **Runtime:** The currently enabled experiments can already take several hours.
 Full experiments can run up to a week or more.
 See the main manuscript for runtimes of individual experiments.
 Experiments are repeated two to ten times depending on runtime.
 Generally, running on a larger machine is recommended (at least 64 cores and 312Gb of memory), since particularly the baseline methods need a lot of memory.

-**Note:** Particularly long running or resource intensive experiments are uncommented or excluded.
+**Note:** Particularly long-running or resource-intensive experiments are uncommented or excluded.
 See files in `config` folder for more details and additional experiments to reproduce all results.

 #### Main: Full correlation matrix